SAP/project-kb/prospector/README.md

 create a pull request (make sure it includes a test case that passes with your correction but fails without it)

-Prospector is a complete re-implementation of a previous prototype (see *prospector-alpha* below) developed by SAP Security Research intern Daan Hommersom.
+Prospector is a complete re-implementation of a previous prototype (see *patch-finder* below) developed by SAP Security Research intern Daan Hommersom.

 ## Setup (for development, testing, and demonstration purposes only!)